Lately I

 "Lately I" is a song by American singer Faith Evans.
 It was written by Diane Warren and Steven "Stevie J" Jordan for her second studio album Keep the Faith (1998), while production was helmed by David Foster, with Stevie J co-producing and Mike Mason providing additional production.
-The song was released as the album's fourth and final single in November 1999 and reached number 78 on the US Billboard Hot R&B/Hip-Hop Songs chart.
+The song was released as the album's fourth and final single in October 1999 and reached number 78 on the US Billboard Hot R&B Singles & Tracks chart.